 However, there is really no reason to disallow a group-addressed MPDU containing an A-MSDU, as long as the MSDUs therein are also group-addressed (otherwise individually addressed packets are being sent as group addressed packets, which is suspect from a security viewpoint, given the differing security contexts of PTKs and GTKs).
 It is believed that some non-GCR and non-GLK implementations in the field already send such A-MSDUs.
 Note the existing GCR/GLK exemptions suggest that there is no issue with this per se.

-So basically you can have unicast MSDUs in A-MSDU in unicast MPDU, groupcast MSDUs in A-MSDU in unicast MPDU (inc. for DMS and GLK, but not just those) or groupcast MSDUs in A-MSDU in group-addressed MPDU (inc. for non-GLK GCR and for GLK SYNRA, but not just that); just not unicast MSDUs in A-MSDU in group-addressed MPDU (except GLK, which might use this scenario).
+So basically you can have unicast MSDUs in A-MSDU in unicast MPDU, groupcast MSDUs in A-MSDU in unicast MPDU (inc. for DMS and GLK, but not just those) or groupcast MSDUs in A-MSDU in group-addressed MPDU (inc. for non-GLK GCR and for GLK SYNRA, but not just that); just not unicast MSDUs in A-MSDU in group-addressed MPDU (except GLK, which might use this scenario -- this allows malicious insider attacks because everyone knows the GTK, so a malicious insider can forge a group-addressed MPDU containing a unicast MSDU that appears to come from someone else).
 A SYNRA is only used when transmitting A-MSDUs inside 4AFs, not with A-MSDUs inside 3AFs (see 10.65).

 The A-MSDU subframe addresses are much less well-defined, and prompt various questions: